AbhinavMadahar/thesis/proposal/outline.md

         - TODO: fill from (Bisk et al, 2020)
       - WinoGrande (WG)
         - TODO: fill from (Sakaguchi et al, 2020)
+      - COM2SENSE
+        - TODO: fill from (Singh S et al, 2021)
+  - Avenues of research which I do not expect at this time to pursue but which are worth mentioning
+    - Retrieval-based commonsense reasoning
+      - TODO: fill from (Wang H et al, 2021)
   - Promising avenues of research
     - Natural language explanations (NLE) (thirty sentences)
       - What is NLE?